-Owning a Leonberger is a serious financial commitment, not just because they’re large, but because they’re a giant breed with higher-than-average costs at every life stage.
-From food and routine care to insurance and emergency risk, Leonbergers consistently sit at the top end of dog ownership expenses.
+The Leonberger cost of ownership is significantly higher than most breeds, not just because they’re large, but because they’re a giant breed with higher-than-average expenses at every life stage.
+From food and routine care to insurance and emergency risk, Leonbergers consistently sit at the top end of dog ownership costs.

 Most prospective owners underestimate the true cost because they focus on the purchase price alone.
 In reality, the ongoing costs over 8–10 years are what matter most.